JulianCataldo/web-garden/components/GeoMap/README.md

 });
 ```

-So Leaflet will be loaded properly, instead of getting this error:
+So client-side, third-party JS will be loaded properly, instead of getting this error:

 `SyntaxError: Importing binding name 'default' cannot be resolved by star`

+If dependency issues persists, try installing `leaflet@1.9.0`.

 ## To do